NGC 3521 as the Milky Way near twin: spectral energy distribution from UV to radio decameter ranges: Aperture photometry of NGC 3521 in radio decameter range

-The $\sigma = 6.4~\cdot~10^{-5}$ for $\Delta f = 8$ MHz and $\Delta \tau = 30$ s.
-We consider this value as 1$\sigma$ (noise level) for 1 Jy.
+The noise level for $\Delta f = 8$ MHz and $\Delta \tau = 30$ s is equal to $\sigma = 6.4~\cdot~10^{-5}$.
+We consider this value as 1$\sigma$ for 1 Jy.
 This 1$\sigma$ value for the obtained upper limit on the flux density at 28 MHz of 11.22 Jy would correspond to 0.00072 Jy (11.22 Jy $\pm$ 0.00072 Jy).
 However, these are purely statistical uncertainties that can be neglected.
 Much more significant are the systematic errors, including calibration uncertainties (up to 5\%) and baseline fluctuations in the scans (typically up to 5\%).
-Nevertheless, these values should not be considered strictly; these errors are valid only for the upper limit on the flux density, which was determined by our measurements at decameter range.
+Nevertheless, these values should not be taken strictly; these errors apply only to the upper limit of the flux density, which was determined by our measurements in the decameter range.

-\section{Spectral Energy Distribution Model of NGC 3521 from UV to Radio Decameter Ranges}
+\section{Spectral energy distribution model of NGC 3521 from UV to radio decameter ranges}

+In this section, we derive physical properties of NGC 3521 from SED measurements using \textsc{CIGALE}.
+We emphasize that, unlike the observed photometric SED points, these inferred parameters are model-dependent and reflect the adopted set of templates and priors (e.g. star-formation history, attenuation law, dust emission model, and the energy-balance assumption).
+They help to translate overall SED shape and normalization into a compact set of physical descriptors (SFR, $M_\star$, $M_{\rm dust}$, etc.) that can be compared to the SED measurements performed by other authors and to the Milky Way data.